Interservice/Industry Training, Simulation and Education Conference: Papers, Tutorials, and Workshops

 Each year, I/ITSEC requests submissions for papers and tutorials to be presented at its annual conference.
+In 2025, the conference featured 122 Technical Papers, 33 Tutorials, and 9 Professional Development Workshops.
 The peer-reviewed process spans half a year as prospective authors must pass multiple quality assurance gates.
 Authors must first submit an abstract to one of the six sub-committees: education, emerging concepts and innovative technologies, human systems engineering, simulation, training, or the policy, standards, management, and acquisition subcommittee.
 Each subcommittee consists of government, industry, and academic members.
 At the abstract meeting, each submission is carefully considered and either accepted or rejected.
 If accepted, the full paper submission is required a few months later to again be reviewed and either accepted or rejected.
 Lastly, accepted authors must prepare presentations that are again reviewed by committee members.
 Abstract submission typically opens in February each year with full, accepted papers due sometime in June and presentations due around September.

 If accepted, authors present their tutorials on the first day of the conference (always held on a Monday).
 Speakers present their papers during concurrent sessions, held across the subsequent three days of the conference (Tuesday-Thursday).
-Finally, on the last day of the conference (Friday), invited speakers present special workshops, which are like the Monday tutorials but longer.
+Finally, on the last day of the conference, invited speakers present special workshops, which are like the Monday tutorials but longer.
 Typically, each conference includes more than 160 of these educational sessions or special events.
-Attendees can earn Continuing Education Units (CEUs) at the tutorials, Friday workshops, and all paper sessions.
+Attendees can earn Continuing Education Units (CEUs) at the tutorials, the professional development workshops, and all paper sessions.